buttheadbob/MDK-SE/The-Inventories.md

 In Space Engineers, _inventories_ are objects that are available on a block level.
 Any block may have any number of inventories available.
-For example, the standard cargo block has one inventory available, while the assemblers has 2: _input_ (raw materials) and _output_ (product).
+For example, the standard cargo block has one inventory available, while the assemblers have 2: _input_ (raw materials) and _output_ (product).

 We can access these inventories in the programmable block by checking the blocks' `InventoryCount` property.
 In this tutorial I will assume you already understand how to use [the terminal system](The-Grid-Terminal-System), and that you understand [the anatomy of a script](The-Anatomy-Of-A-Script).
 I will also assume you have gained an understanding of [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated).
 All of these things are outside of the scope of this tutorial.